Skip to content

 The total of the remuneration paid to members of the board of directors and the total of the remuneration paid to members of the executive management must be disclosed in the notes to the annual financial statement in accordance with Swiss GAAP FER 21.

-Remuneration paid to the Chairperson must also be shown separately.
+Remuneration paid to the chairperson must be disclosed separately.

 Mandates to members of the board of directors must be reported in the notes to the annual financial statement as transactions with associates, in accordance with Swiss GAAP FER 21.